You do it every day, but do you know what it is?

 It can be helpful when we are making environmental or economic decisions like nuclear vs. windmill energy.
 It can also be helpful when we are making difficult decisions in our lives: like one opportunity over another.
 Do I take the higher paying job and move or stay local with lower pay?

 Anyone who’s seen Gilmore Girls knows the pro-con list.
-I guess I’ll also mention the disastrous pro-con list from Friend’s here—even though it did more harm than good.
+I guess I’ll also mention the pro-con list from Friend’s here—even though it did more harm than good.

 Why We Need to Be Aware of Comparative Thinking